Registered Colchester Heritage Sites

 The West New Annan United Church was registered as a Municipal Heritage Property for Colchester County on February 27th, 1997.
 The Church was designed by Robert Ward McCombie with Gothic type construction.
 Built in 1890 by William Carruthers and dedicated in February of 1891, the building was originally going to be a Presbyterian Church.
 A focal point of the community, the Church seats three hundred.

 The church closed in December of 2011 but has found new life as a Community owned meeting place.
 It is now called the West New Annan Heritage House and is available for rent for various functions.
-For more information on the transformation please click here to be taken to an article in the Truro Daily News.

 The building has been run by a non-profit society since June of 2012.
 The Society maintains a presence on Facebook and their page can be viewed by clicking here.